NicoSchultze/PortfolioPage/README.md

 # PortfolioPage
-This contains my portfolio website for 2024.
+This contains my portfolio website for the year 2024.